 Ms. Fillmore hails from Indianapolis and in her spare time she enjoys spending time with her children and singing in her church choir.

 Angie Pickel, T.E.A.C.H.
 Early Childhood® INDIANA Project Assistant

-Angie Pickel serves as a T.E.A.C.H.
-Early Childhood® INDIANA Project Assistant.
+Angie Pickel serves as a regional T.E.A.C.H.
+Early Childhood® INDIANA Projecct Assistant at Indiana AEYC, serving counties in the state’s eastern regions.
+Angie previously served as a Professional Development Advisor.
 Angie holds a Bachelor of Science degree in Elementary Education with a Kindergarten endorsement from the University of Southern Indiana.
 Previously she taught kindergarten for three years and then served as a preschool director for seven years, during which time she helped the center reach Level 4 in Paths to QUALITY™ and become nationally accredited.
 Angie’s enthusiasm and energy are evident in her daily work with educators seeking career enrichment.